yahavi/bamboo-artifactory-plugin/CONTRIBUTING.md

 This jar can be loaded into Bamboo.

 ## Testing the Code
-To run integration tests, the plugin uses the Atlassian Wired tests infrastructure.
+To run integration tests, the plugin uses the [Atlassian Wired tests]((https://developer.atlassian.com/server/framework/atlassian-sdk/run-wired-tests-with-the-plugin-test-console)) infrastructure.
-You can read more about it [here](https://developer.atlassian.com/server/framework/atlassian-sdk/run-wired-tests-with-the-plugin-test-console).
 The tests [inject Bamboo variables](https://www.jfrog.com/confluence/display/JFROG/Bamboo+Artifactory+Plug-in#BambooArtifactoryPlug-in-OverridingPlanvaluesusingBambooVariables) to override Artifactory credentials and repositories.

 ### Preconditions